timescale/docs/api/corr.md

 # corr() <tag type="toolkit" content="toolkit" />
-The correlation coefficient of the least squares fit line of the adjusted counter value.
+The correlation coefficient of the least squares fit line of the adjusted counter value and epoch value of the time column.
 Given that the slope of a line for any counter value must be non-negative, this must also always be non-negative and in the range from 0.0 to 1.0.
 It measures how well the least squares fit the available data, where a value of 1.0 represents the strongest correlation between time and the counter